rdgpcampos/2d-particle-simulator/README.md

 run 10
 ```

-The file above will produce the simulation below: <br>
+The script above will produce the following simulation: <br>

 https://github.com/rdgpcampos/2d-particle-simulator/assets/70313745/507b7a4f-4ef0-4e87-8d0f-0a9febe7a35f